SAMMISolutions/docs/doc_posts/_components/core.md

 {% include image.html w="auto" src="status.png" alt="Connection Status Indicators" %}

 - **Main OBS** - indicates whether SAMMI Core is connected to your main OBSWS
+- **Meld Studio** - indicates whether SAMMI Core is connected to Meld Studio's WebChannel API
-- **Twitch Pubsub** - indicated whether SAMMI Core is connected to Twitch Pubsub for listening to events such as new followers, subscribers, channel point redeems etc.
+- **Twitch Eventsub** - indicates whether SAMMI Core is connected to Twitch EventSub for listening to Twitch events
 - **Twitch Chat** - indicates whether SAMMI Core is connected to Twitch Chat for listening to and sending new Twitch Chat messages
 - **Bridge** - indicates whether SAMMI Core is connected to Bridge, required for some extensions and for testing Twitch/YouTube triggers
+- **SAMMI Pro** - indicates whether SAMMI Pro features are active for the current account

 ### Settings
 Allows you to adjust general SAMMI settings.